Alcohol in antiquity helped create the base of civilization. Humans have made alcoholic beverages since long before recorded history.

 Cir.
 8000 B.C.

 Around 8000 B.C., after humans created agricultural communities, they converted some of their production into brewed beverage.
-This is known from chemical analysis of pottery found in Jiahu, in northern China dating 7000-6600 B.C.
-The containers had contained a fermented drink made with rice, honey, grapes, and hawthorn berries.
-7
+Pottery was found in northern China dating 7000-6600 B.C.
+The containers had contained a fermented drink made with rice, honey, grapes, and hawthorn berries.7

 People were cultivating plants to brew alcohol in the Fertile Crescent.
-That’s a geographical area curving between the Mediterranean and the Persian Gulf.
-Archaeologists found jar at a Neolithic settlement in Haji Firuz Tepe.
-That’s in present-day Iran.
-Residue in the jar showed it once held wine.’8
+That’s an area curving between the Mediterranean and the Persian Gulf.
+Scientists found a jar at a Neolithic settlement in present-day Iran.
+Residue in the jar showed it once held wine.8

 Cir.
 4000 B.C.